vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Cecil, Elizabeth Ann

 2016 Mapping the Pāśupata Landscape.
-The Skandapurān. a, Lakulīśa, and the Saiva Imaginary in Early Medieval North India (6th–10th Century CE). ´
+The Skandapurāṇa, Lakulīśa, and the Saiva Imaginary in Early Medieval North India (6th–10th Century CE). ´

 Brown University, Providence (thesis).

 Chakravarty, Kalyan Kumar

-1992 The Temples at Tala and the Art of Daks.in. a Kośala.
+1992 The Temples at Tala and the Art of Daks.iṇa Kośala.
 Harvard University, Cambridge (MA).
 [Unpublished PhD thesis].

 2018 Walking with Siva.
-Cognitive roots of Indian art, archaeology and religion, ´ with reference to Tala and Daks.in. a Kosala.
+Cognitive roots of Indian art, archaeology and religion, ´ with reference to Tala and Daks.iṇa Kosala.
 Aryan Books, New Delhi.
 2 vols.

 Chaudhuri, Nirod C.